LucasSekikawa/Trabalhos-da-Universidade/Programacao_I/TP5/README.md

 * **fprio.h**: Read-only header file defining the Priority Queue ADT interface, including data structures and function prototypes.
 * **fprio.c**: The implementation file where the logic for queue initialization, prioritized insertion, element removal, and memory cleanup is developed.
 * **testa-fprio.c**: Read-only test file used to verify the correct behavior of the library through a battery of tests.
-* **testa-fprio.txt**: The expected output file used to validate the program's results.
 * **makefile**: Automation script for compiling the project into the `tp5` executable.

 ## Compilation and Execution